build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 ### 1.2 Do you need single or multiple AWS Accounts?

 There are many reasons why businesses would prefer multiple AWS accounts.
 You may want isolation between accounts.
 You may want control over security, and data access.
 Or you have different teams and business units and want to charge back to them for cloud spend.
 Or you want to keep your production and non-production workloads in different accounts.
 This can give you visibility on your development vs production spend.
+Your multi-account strategy will help you set a good foundation on how you control cost.

 These reasons for multiple accounts are detailed in the AWS documentation - [do you need multiple AWS accounts](https://docs.aws.amazon.com/accounts/latest/reference/welcome-multiple-accounts.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 Ensure that you use AWS Organizations, which is a free AWS service, to manage multiple accounts in your organizations.

-If you do not wish to create separate accounts, you should at the very least, ensure that you have created separate Amazon Virtual Private Cloud (VPC) for your different environments.
+If you do not wish to create separate accounts, you should at the very least, ensure that you have a tagging strategy and some form of separation with VPCs and/or Regions:

+- Tagging strategy can help you gain visibility and management of cost and usage.
+It is detailed out in the AWS documentation - [Tags for cost allocation and financial management](https://docs.aws.amazon.com/whitepapers/latest/tagging-best-practices/tags-for-cost-allocation-and-financial-management.html).

+- You can create separate Amazon Virtual Private Cloud (VPC) for your different environments.
 This will help you isolate your workloads in the same account. **Do NOT use the default VPC or the default security group inside a VPC for Production workloads.**  I have had a customer where a developer took down an entire e-commerce website (loss of revenue) because they changed a security group rule in a default security group, thinking they are doing it for dev/test environment.
 So, **no sharing, isolate and add layers to your security.**

 ## 2. Choosing AWS Regions